ananeridev/api-caching/README.md

-# API Caching with Node.js and Redis
+# API Caching with Node.js and Redis example from my newsletter

+All this content was explanined on my newsletter TechInsightsWeekly.
 This project demonstrates the implementation of caching in a Node.js API using Redis, showcasing the performance benefits that caching can bring to your application.

 ## 🚀 Requirements